JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7910 days**.

-And here is a just a random fact -  **An airplane mechanic invented Slinky while he was playing with engine parts and realized the possible secondary use for the springs.
-Barbie was invented by Ruth Handler after watching her daughter play with baby dolls imagining then in grown up roles**.
+And here is a just a random fact -  **Some brands of toothpaste contain glycerin or glycerol, which is also an ingredient in antifreeze**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)